Challenge coin

 A challenge coin, also known as military coin, unit coin, memorial coin, or commander's coin, is a small coin or medallion, bearing an organization's insignia or emblem and carried by the organization's members.
 Traditionally, they might be used to prove membership to the issuing organization when asked (the "challenge") or as a commemorative award.
-They are collected by various people as a form of exonumia.
 Historically, challenge coins have been presented by unit commanders in recognition of special achievement by a member of the unit, or the unit as a whole.
 They have also been exchanged in recognition of visits to an organization.

 Modern challenge coins are made in a variety of shapes and sizes and often include pop-culture references, including superheroes and other well-known characters.

 Origins

 There are several stories detailing the origins of the challenge coin, however the historicity of these stories is unclear.

 Pre World War One

 The Roman Empire rewarded soldiers by presenting them with coins to recognize their achievements.
 In Roman armies, if soldiers excelled in battle one day, they would receive their typical day's wages along with a separate bonus coin each.
 According to some accounts, these bonus coins were specially minted, featuring the marks of the legions from which they came.
 As a result, some soldiers apparently kept their coins as mementos, instead of spending them.

 Coins known as "Portrait Medals" during the Renaissance were often used to commemorate specific events involving royalty, nobility, or other individuals.
 The medals would be given as gifts or awards, and people also exchanged them with friends and associates.
-The most common format was for one side to depict the patron while the other showed something that represented that individual's family, ie: the family's coat of arms.
+The most common format was for one side to depict the patron while the other showed something that represented that individual's family, i.e.: the family's coat of arms.

 The first instance of using a coin as a response to an actual challenge may come from the 17th-century religious wars in France.
 Following King Louis XIV's 1685 revocation of the Edict of Nantes, French Protestants began to suffer persecution by the state for their religion.
 Many Protestants fled France to find religious freedom elsewhere.
 Among those who chose to remain in France were some from a Protestant group known as Huguenots who were forced to conduct their religious services in secret.
 In order to avoid infiltration by state spies, the Huguenots began to carry their méreau communion coin.
 When challenged while trying to gain entry to Protestant church services, the Huguenot would produce his méreau coin as a token to show allegiance with the Protestant Church and be admitted entry.